-SUMMARY OF THE PROPOSED REMEDY
+SUMMARY OF THE SELECTED REMEDY

-The Department is proposing Alternative 4, Limited Surface/Shallow Soil Removal and Soil Cover Installation with Natural Attenuation of Groundwater Contamination as the remedy for this site.
+Based on the Administrative Record (Appendix B) and the discussion presented below, the Department has selected Alternative 4, Limited Surface/Shallow Soil Removal and Soil Cover Installation with Natural Attenuation of Groundwater Contamination as the remedy for this site.
 The elements of this remedy are described at the end of this section.